Family Support Division

 - The Judge will listen and ask questions of all parties as well as the Prosecuting Attorney and the Family Support Specialist before making his / her decision.

 - If genetic test is ordered in a paternity case the parties may go to the Prosecuting Attorney office immediately after for collection and in some cases they may need to schedule a date for their collection.
-(Please refer to Genetic test collection above)
+(Please refer to Genetic test collection section)

 - If a Judgment of Support and/or Filiation is entered all parties will receive certified copies of the orders in the mail at their last known mailing address.